DanielRSnell/clean-fse-theme/src/blocks/README.md

 ## Usage

-1. Choose your preferred block compiler (ACF/SCF or Carbon Fields) in the Block Manager.
+1. Choose your preferred block compiler (ACF or Carbon Fields) in the Block Manager.
 2. Create a new directory for your block in this folder.
 3. Add the necessary files based on the chosen compiler's structure.
 4. Implement your block logic and template.